tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 If the last generator method failed, the generator mechanism warns the user that the provided parameters were insufficient.

+# Summary

+Do you like these features?
+If you do, don't hesitate to try it out.

 {% include repo_and_release.html %}